 Look around and discover that the painted and gilt wood paneling—brought in from a Parisian mansion dating to King Louis XVI (1774-1792)—is a majestic backdrop for this celebration of Post’s passion for French royalty and aristocracy.

 Among the gems demonstrating the royal connections that characterize much of Hillwood’s French collection is an intricate roll-top desk crafted by the renowned father and son team of Abraham and David Roentgen.
-While its beautiful designs and extraordinary craftsmanship support two of the three criteria for objects entering Post’s collection, its storied association to Marie Antoinette at the time of purchase in the 1920s made it a favorite among Post’s French treasures.
+Featuring beautiful designs and extraordinary craftsmanship, this intricate piece was probably commissioned for Maria Antonia, Princess of Bavaria and Electress of Saxony, a patron of the arts and a renown composer in her own right.

-There is a confirmed link to the famous queen in the gilt wood and leather swivel chair that sits nearby.
-Made by one of the most famous dynasties of Parisian chairmakers, it bears the stamp of the garde meuble de la reine, the office in charge of supplying furnishings for Queen Marie Antoinette’s apartments.
+There is a confirmed link to Marie Antoinette, Queen of France, in the gilt wood and leather swivel chair that sits nearby.
+Made by one of the most famous dynasties of Parisian chairmakers, it bears the stamp of the garde meuble de la reine, the office in charge of supplying furnishings for her apartments.
 The low back and swivel seat would have facilitated the powdering of her royal hair.

 The French Drawing Room was one of several spaces designed to connect harmoniously with the gardens just beyond its walls.
 In nice weather, the double doors of the grand French room would be opened to allow a seamless flow to the French garden room outside.